 The 1931 Manuscript of Beelzebub’s Tales to His Grandson

-A full index to the manuscript is provided in both versions, almost to the level of a concordance.
-It documents all changes to the neologisms and all edits, aside from typographical corrections made to the text.
+(A second version has also been published that leaves the neologisms as they were.)
+A full index is provided in both versions, almost to the level of a concordance.
+The book documents all changes to the neologisms and all edits, aside from typographical corrections made to the text.

 The text of The 1931 Manuscript edition is significantly different to The Tales in some areas, including the appearance of a whole part-chapter on Termosses, which is not found in the later 1950 published version.
 The text is significantly different in places and in a few places the order of the content is different at the paragraph level.
 Reading The 1931 Manuscript at times feels as though one is reading a different book, but one that nevertheless was forged by Gurdjieff himself.